fgroupindonesia/printscreen/readme.md

 ### Thanks!

 That's it...!
-Feel free to use this into your projects.... and dont forget to contact / hire our Software Developer at several social medias for better future with the best technology:
+Feel free to use this into your projects.... and if you want to integrate other similar functions for your Software, grab our Leading Experts on social medias for better future with the best technology:

 - [LinkedIn](https://id.linkedin.com/in/gumuruh)
 - [Projects](https://projects.co.id/public/browse_users/view/250512/gumuruh)

+Thanks everyone! :raising_hand_man:

 © 2023 - FGroupIndonesia.